nilgradisnik/blog-content/posts/meta-blogging.md

 tags: ["news"]
 ---

-Lett me show you a quick experiment on how to create a simple personal blogging platform.
+Let me show you a quick experiment on how to create a simple personal blogging platform.
 This is an exercise in how geeky you can get with setting up a blog and how many shortcuts you can take to avoid building your own blogging engine, database and CMS.
 You just want to share a few words with the world, you don't want to work for it too hard, but you still want to build it yourself.

 <!--more-->